don/ITP-DeviceToDatabase/04_TimeSeries/timescaledb.md

         recorded_at TIMESTAMPTZ NOT NULL DEFAULT CURRENT_TIMESTAMP
     );

-Convert sensor_data to a hypertable.
+Convert the sensor_data to a hypertable.
 The `create_hypertable` function takes the table name and the time column.

     SELECT create_hypertable('sensor_data', 'recorded_at');